codeactual/mainevent/README.md

 ### Create a [Pub/Sub](http://redis.io/topics/pubsub) listener for log updates

-1. Create a module that exports an `on` function that receives an array of one or more log objects.
+1. Create a module that exports an `on(logs)` function that receives an array of one or more log objects.
 2. Perform any non-native tasks you need.
 3. Find the [config/app.js](https://github.com/codeactual/mainevent/blob/master/config/app.js.dist) section that looks like: